 Thanks to this instant torque, EVs can accelerate smoothly and turn very quickly at very high speeds.
 And with no internal combustion engine, EVs are super quiet as well.

 It’s one thing to be told these things, but for potential EV customers, seeing is believing—or rather, driving is believing.
 Potential EV customers might worry that the smoother driving experience of EVs might be difficult to adjust to after a lifetime driving gas vehicles.
 As an EV dealer, you have the means to help them get a firsthand experience of driving an electric vehicle and put these concerns to rest.

 Making test drives of your available EV models easy and convenient to schedule will encourage customers of your electric vehicle dealership to take the wheel and see for themselves what the driving experience is like.

 EV Charging Infrastructure

 For many would-be electric vehicle owners, range anxiety is a major impediment to adopting EVs.
 Across North America, gas stations are ubiquitous.
 Drivers can typically rest assured that so long as they aren’t in the middle of nowhere when their tank is running on empty, there’s a place to fill up not too far away.

-EV infrastructure, though, is still a work in progress across North America.
-For many would-be EV adopters, this can be a serious impediment to switching from gas to electric.
+However, EV infrastructure is still developing across North America.
+For many would-be EV adopters, this can be a serious concern in switching from gas to electric.

-As an electric vehicle dealership, you can help customers allay their concerns about range by providing statistics on the range of various makes and models of electric vehicles.
-How far a single charge of an EV battery can get you depends on the specific make and model of your vehicle, as well as driving conditions and driving style.
+As an electric vehicle dealership, you can help customers allay their worries around range availability by providing statistics on the reach of various EV types.
+How far a single EV battery charge can get depends on the specific make and model of your vehicle, as well as driving conditions and driving style.
 Modern EVs have a range of between 100 to 400 miles on a single charge.
 For example: